 The Activate Firmware Command shall be of type SME.C.C.

-A Device receiving such a Command shall undertake the verifications required of a SME.C.C Command.
+A Device other than the PPMID receiving such a Command shall undertake the verifications required of a SME.C.C Command.

 If all such SME.C.C verifications succeed, the Device shall then calculate Manufacturer Image Hash over the Manufacturer Image it holds and compare that with the Manufacturer Image Hash specified in the Activate Firmware Command (see Use Case CS06 in Section 11.5 for details of the Activate Firmware Command Payload construction).